 Panoramic views make this the perfect picnic hike

-Pack a lunch and pile in the car: Bearwallow Mountain is the perfect picnic hike from Asheville, close enough so that you can be back to town in time for other afternoon activities.
-With two trail options—a gravel access road and a switchback trail—getting to the top and back is easy enough for the whole family.
+Pack a lunch and pile in the car: Bearwallow Mountain is the perfect picnic hike from Asheville and close enough to be back to town in time for other afternoon activities.
+With two trail options — a gravel access road and a switchback trail — getting to the top and back is easy enough for the whole family.

 LEAVE NO TRACE TIP

 Bearwallow Mountain is on privately-owned land and the landowner is gracious enough to allow hikers to access the area.
 This is a working farm so you may see cows at the summit!
 Show your respect by keeping your distance from the cows, making sure your pets are on a leash and taking your trash with you.

 What To Expect

 A open mountain meadow, Bearwallow Mountain is perfectly picturesque and ideal for picnicking.
 There are wildflowers in the spring, grazing cows in the summer, dazzling colors in the fall and long-range views in the winter.

 When you get to the metal gate at the base of the trail, there’s a trail map provided by the Carolina Mountain Land Conservancy, the owners of this property.
 You have two options.
 You can take the 1-mile trail that starts to the right and has a number of steep switchbacks at the start.
 You can also take the gravel access road to the left, which is slightly shorter and climbs more gently.
 If you take the trail, you’ll find a few sections that are quite steep as well as a few rock steps.
 Even so, this will not be too strenuous for most kids or reasonably fit hikers.
 Some hikers opt to take the trail up and access road back or vice versa for a 1.7-mile loop.